International HPV Awareness Day!

 For example, HPV facts should be mandated in all middle and high school sex education curriculums.

 In 2015, HPV-associated oropharyngeal cancer displaced cervical cancer as the most prevalent HPV cancer—five years before it was predicted to become the most common HPV-related cancer.
 The numbers continue to increase at a rapid pace.
-While the prognosis is 80 to 85 percent positive if caught early, HPV+ oropharyngeal cancer—like any cancer—can be fatal.
+While the prognosis is 85 to 90 percent positive over five years (if caught early), HPV+ oropharyngeal cancer—like any cancer—can be fatal.

 Most people’s immune systems clear the virus within two years.
 You may never know that you were infected.
 Some bodies may harbor HPV for years before emerging as cancer.
 That’s why we see the most cases of HPV-related oropharyngeal cancer in middle age men.
 (Women can also get HPV throat cancer.)
 That’s what happened to San Diego attorney Mike West at age 48.
 Diagnosed and treated in 2017, West went public with his HPV cancer story.